BartoszPiotrowski/stateful-premise-selection-with-RNNs/README.md

 `data/theorems_from_MPTP2078` -- all 2078 theorems in MPTP2078 data set.

 ## Dependencies derived from proofs
-`data/dependencies_from_proofs` -- contain dependencies extracted from the
+`data/dependencies_from_proofs` -- contains dependencies extracted from the
 	proofs; this file was produced with:
 ```
 python3 scripts/data_manipulation/deps_from_proofs.py data/proofs | sort -u \